Nicolas Lang

-Nicolas Lang (born 1 May 1990) is a French professional basketball player for CSP Limoges of the LNB Pro A. Lang is a two-time French Pro A champion, as well as a two-time French Cup winner.

-He signed a three-year extension with Limoges on 27 May 2020.
-On 1 November 2024, he hit his 756th three-pointer in league play and thus put himself on the top of the LNB Pro A all-time list.
+Nicolas Lang (born 1 May 1990) is a French professional basketball player for Limoges of the LNB Élite.
+Lang is a two-time French Pro A champion, as well as a two-time French Cup winner.
+On 1 November 2024, Lang hit his 756th three-pointer in league play, becoming the all-time leader on the LNB Pro A list.

 National team career

 Lang played for the France national U18, U19 and U20 teams.
 Lang was on the championship team that won the 2010 FIBA Europe Under-20 Championship in Croatia.
 In 2014, Lang was selected for the pre-selection of the France national team for the 2014 FIBA World Cup.
 He made his senior national team debut in November 2020.